fbpx Skip to the content

 Performers and Mascots

-At Pavillion B there will be multi-sensory storytelling.
-This is also where you can stop by to say hello to our mascots, Otus the Owl and T-Rex.
+At Pavillion B there will be cabaret performances and a live DJ.
+There will also be sensory story times throughout the day.
+Our mascots, Otus the Owl and T-Rex, will make their way around the event to say hello.
 These are friendly people who wear costumes.
 You can choose to say hello, take a picture with them, or walk away from them when you see them.

 owl mascot